 - An alternative to the elevator, the upgraded Outcroppings trail, known as the "Ultimate Stairmaster," climbs 26 stories of stairs to the Chimney with rewarding views along the way.

 - The popular Hickory Nut Falls trail takes you out to the bottom of our 404-foot waterfall, the second highest of its kind east of the Mississippi River and featured in the movie The Last of the Mohicans.
-NOTE: The Hickory Nut Falls trail is currently closed for repairs due to damage sustained in a rockslide and is not expected to reopen before spring 2013.
+NOTE: The Hickory Nut Falls trail is currently closed for repairs due to damage sustained in a rockslide and is expected to reopen in 2014.
 Discounted rates are in effect.
 Read more about the trail closure.

 - The Four Seasons trail heads out of the Meadows area through deciduous forest and connects with the Hickory Nut Falls trail.